Charlotte NC skyline and homes for sale

 What neighborhoods should I look at in Charlotte?

-Depends entirely on your priorities.
-South End and NoDa for urban walkability and LYNX access.
-Dilworth for historic character close to Uptown.
-Myers Park for established prestige.
-Ballantyne for master-planned family living in South Charlotte.
-Plaza Midwood for character and affordability relative to Dilworth.
-Start with what your lifestyle actually needs — not what looks good in photos.
+It depends on your priorities.
+South End and NoDa fit buyers who want walkability and LYNX access.
+Dilworth brings historic character close to Uptown.
+Myers Park offers established prestige.
+Ballantyne gives buyers a master-planned South Charlotte option.

 What school district are Charlotte homes in?